jerryryle/jerryryle.com/content/portfolio/2017-alpine/index.md

 * I helped set up our Google Cloud project where we were running computational fluid dynamics simulations for jet development.
 * I designed and built a hardware/software experiment platform capable of controlling high pressure fluids while acquiring data about pressure and flow.
 For this, I designed and manufactured a custom PCBA and developed experimenter-friendly software in Python.
-* I invented a shear-force surrogate material that we could reliably and repeatedly apply to teeth models to determine whether our jet designs were improving.
+* I invented a shear force surrogate material that we could reliably and repeatedly apply to teeth models to determine whether our jet designs were improving.
 The material allowed for consistent application and photographed well so that we could easily measure and quantify our results.

 Watch for developments at [https://freshhealth.com](https://freshhealth.com)